 Turchin claims that a hierarchy of beliefs and desires exists in the minds of organisms.
-In a person a hierarchy of desires might run: 'I want to move my hand because I want to flick the switch because I want to turn on the light because I want to read the report because I want to be prepared for the meeting because I want to do well at work because' Positive and negative emotions can be defined in this context as the result of either satisfying or failing to satisfy a goal at a certain level.
-A consequence of this view is that emotions are very deep and ancient aspects of nervous systems, and would exist in any creature with instincts, that is, with nervous systems of sufficient size to represent goal hierarchies.
+Such a hierarchy might run: 'I want to move my hand because I want to flick the switch because I want to turn on the light because I want to read the report because I want to be prepared for the meeting because I want to do well at work because ...'
+Positive and negative emotions can be defined in this context as the result of either meeting or failing to meet a goal at a certain level.
+Thus emotions would exist in any creature with instincts, that is, with nervous systems of sufficient size to represent goal hierarchies.
+According to this view, emotions arc very deep and ancient aspects of nervous systems.

-IOF and POS take an unusual stance on theories of society.
-On the one hand, Turchin is a Soviet dissident, and IOF is a scathing indictment of the evils of totalitarianism.
+Turchin takes an unusual stance on theories of society.
+On the one hand, he is a Soviet dissident, and IOF is a scathing indictment of the evils of totalitarianism.
 On the other hand, he is a Soviet academic, and the concepts that he invokes have their roots in Hegel and resonate with Marxism.
-In particular, Turchin views the Hegelian dialectic as the 'archetype' of the system; and the meta-system is described as a transition arising when a quantitative change is sufficient to result in a qualitative change in a system.
+In particular, Turchin views the Hegelian dialectic as the "archetype" of the system.
+And the meta-system is described as transition arising when a quantitative change is sufficient to result in a qualitative change in a system.

-Turchin specifically advocates a partially 'Whorfian' view of the relation between language and thought.
-Thus the final level of evolution is that culture or society is the mechanism which controls thought by standing as a meta-level to it.
-Social integration is both good and natural, and the growth of society marks the appearance of the social 'super-being'.
-Language, and especially science, is its mind; and industrial production is its body.
+Turchin specifically advocates a "Whorfian" view of the relation between language and thought.
+Thus for him the final level of evolution is that culture or society is the mechanism which controls thought by standing as a meta-level to it.
+Social integration is both good and natural, and the growth of society marks the appearance of the social "super-being"; language, and especially science, is its mind and industrial production is its body.

 This stance can be criticized as being inconsistent with the general schema of evolution by meta-system transition.
-A key component of a meta-system transition is that the new level appears subsequent to its sub-systems; it is in effect a new 'vanguard' level of evolution.
-It is probably untrue that human culture arose after the transition to thought.
-Undoubtedly mind and culture arose together, and many non-human species have a culture, in the form of learned inherited behavior.
+A key component of a meta-system transition is that the new level appears subsequent to its sub-systems; it is in effect a new "vanguard" level of evolution.
+It is probably untrue that human culture arose after its mental capacity; undoubtedly mind and culture arose together.
+The individual and the collective coexist in almost all species.
+Perhaps even non-human primates have rudimentary culture in the form of learned inhereted behavior.

-Turchin professes a kind of socialism which is ultimately a religious project, an exercise in scientific pantheism.
-Socialism is defined as

-\dots a religion which proclaims the integration of mankind as its supreme goal.
-However concretized the concept of the Good, for all socialists the highest goal that the individual can and should have, is the good for the society as a whole.
-(IOF, p.
-127)
+For Turchin the profession of socialism ultimately becomes a religious project, an exercise in scientific pantheism.
+Socialism is defined as a religion which proclaims the integration of mankind as its supreme goal.
+However concretized the concept of the Good, for all socialists the highest goal that the individual can and should have, is the good for the society as a whole (IOF, p.
+127).

-This usage of religion is directly related to the psychological theory outlined above.
+This usage of religion is directly related to the above psychological theory.
 The goal hierarchy in human minds is greater than in other animals, extending to our ultimate questions of self-worth and moral alignment with the world.
-'I want to do well at work \ldots why?'
-These are our ultimate desires, our 'meaning' of life, and Turchin defines the emotions related to them as religious emotions.
+"I want to do well at work ... why?"
+These are our ultimate goals, our "meaning" of life, and Turchin defines the emotions related to them as religious.